JGRennison/OpenTTD-patches/README.md

   * Add "indifferent" mode to the town council attitude to area restructuring setting. (added in v0.40.2).
   * Add support for zstd savegame compression for autosaves and network joins. (added in v0.40.3).
   * Add setting for shading trees on slopes in viewports (default on). (added in v0.40.3).
+  * Allow clicking the money text in the cheats window to enter a quantity. (added in v0.40.5).
+  * Allow shift-clicking on borrow/repay money buttons to enter a quantity. (added in v0.40.5).
+  * Add map generation settings to control river/lake and rocky patch generation. (added in v0.40.5).
+  * Add settings to customise the size of town zones. (added in v0.40.5).
+  * Add setting to enable non-admin multiplayer clients to rename towns. (added in v0.40.5).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions.html)).
   * [NML specification additions](docs/newgrf-additions-nml.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions-nml.html)).